sack212/BasicAzureCamp/HOL/build-web-app-using-documentdb/README.md

 1. Go back to Visual Studio and press **Shift+F5** to stop debugging.

 <a name="deploying-the-app-to-azure"></a>
-## Deploying the application to Azure Websites
+## Deploying the application to Azure Web Apps

-The following steps will show you how to deploy the application to Azure as an Azure Website.
-In the earlier steps, you connected your new project with an Azure Website, so it's ready to be published.
+The following steps will show you how to deploy the application to Azure as an Azure Web App.
+In the earlier steps, you connected your new project with an Azure Web App, so it's ready to be published.

 1. In **Visual Studio**, right-click the **Todo** project and select **Publish**.

 	![Publishing the application](images/publish-web-application.png?raw=true)

 	_Publishing the application_

 	The **Publish Web** dialog box will appear with each setting already configured according to your credentials.
 In fact, the website has already been created in Azure for you at the Destination URL shown.

 	>**Note:** If you opened the end solution provided instead of following the lab instructions, you might have to enter additional information.